Dylan-Geraci/ParkSafe-LA/README.md

 # ParkSafe-LA

+ParkSafe LA is a machine learning-based tool that helps drivers in Los Angeles estimate their risk of receiving a parking citation based on their location and time of day.

+Using over 20 million real parking citation records issued in the City of LA, this project identifies patterns in violation types, enforcement timing, and geographic hotspots to predict whether a driver is likely to get a ticket at a given ZIP code and hour.

+## 🔍 Why This Matters
+Los Angeles issues millions of parking tickets each year — often concentrated in specific neighborhoods, time windows, and violation types.
+ParkSafe LA empowers users to:

+    * Plan smarter parking decisions
+    * Understand risk patterns in different ZIP codes
+    * Learn how time and location affect enforcement

 🗃️ Extracted Features
 For this project, I extracted a focused subset of columns from the raw parking citation dataset to streamline preprocessing and modeling: